youngklee/ZenPackers/modeling.rst

 Debugging Tips in General
 ---------------------------------------------------

+.. note:: If you set **zCollectorLogChanges** to True on the device, remodel, then look for
+          closed info severity events in the /Change event class, you'll see specific model changes.

 * Run the modeler manually like this::

    zenmodeler run  -workers=0 -v10 -d mp3.zenoss.loc |& tee mod.txt